No ratings yet

 Can I serve baked oatmeal to babies?

-In my experience, yes!
 However, please remember, if you have specific questions regarding what your baby should or shouldn’t eat, always consult your pediatrician.

 When my girls were babies, I used to make this baked oatmeal in a standard-size muffin tin and then cut up in quarters after it cooled.
-This is the perfect baby-led weaning food for babies to practice self-feeding.

 More Foods for Baby-Led Weaning:

-Mini Banana Oatmeal Cups Recipe
+Mini Banana Oatmeal Muffins Recipe

 Yield: 48 mini oatmeal cups